Waxhoya/guessing-game/README.md

 # guessing-game

-### This JavaScript program will ask 3 questions with a stretch goal of a guessing game with a random integer
+### This JavaScript program will ask 3 questions in a small game that records points.
+### The stretch goal of a random number game has been achieved.
+Branch merged to master.